Russia says AIIB complement to BRICS bank, not replacement

 Brazil also has seen progress on the BRICS bank and views its launch as a priority for the bloc.

 Siluanov said the BRICS countries were launching the bank before July, which required ratification from each country.
-Russia has already ratified it, and is expected to commit $2 billion (1.34 billion pounds) to the fund.
+Russia has already ratified it, and is expected to commit $2 billion to the fund.

 India will appoint the president of the BRICS bank, and a Russian representative will chair the board of governors.